You are here

 Bars, restaurants, galleries, boutiques, coffee shops, music venues, vintage stores: the 14th Street scene has an experience for everyone.
 Locals and visitors throng to this exceptional streetscape for its endless allure and ceaseless excitement.
 Read up on the spots that make 14th Street buzz.

 Pearl Dive is a palace indeed, boasting a Gulf-style bar and a dedicated fishmonger.
-Devotedly serving sustainable American seafood, chef Jeff Black serves highly select oysters, rotating based on freshness.
+This Michelin Guide Bib Gourmand honoree from Chef Jeff Black devotedly serves up sustainable American seafood, including highly select oysters, rotating based on freshness.
 Start with a dozen Black Salts on the half shell – these plump alluvial oysters are specially grown in Virginia for Mr. Black.
 Don’t miss the gumbos, po’ boys, grilled fish or duck confit (still waterborne, fewer gills).

 The Scene: For all the new upscale restaurants arriving nearby, Pearl Dive has been a popular mainstay, mixing jorts and Chanel jackets.
 Festivities at the bar overflow onto the sidewalk patio, where the raw bar has a second window.

 Insider Info: Mondays mean all-night happy hour, a must-do for half-off bivalves and beer.
-Plus, there’s a bar called Black Jack on the second floor with a dedicated cocktail and bar snack menu (check out the whiskeys) as well as indoor bocce.
+Plus, there’s two bars upstairs – Black Jack, with a dedicated cocktail and bar snack menu (check out the whiskeys),and Tilt, a neon-lit bar with a separate cocktail menu that will make you feel as if you're in an 80's-themed pinball machine.

 Pearl Dive Oyster Palace, 1612 14th Street NW, Washington, DC 20009